 Don’t Pay for It… Trade for It!

-Welcome to our new blog… This blog is for anyone interested in learning more about the barter industry, how to get involved in barter and how to succeed in any facet of barter that interests you.
+Welcome to our blog… This blog is for anyone interested in learning more about the barter industry, how to get involved in barter and how to succeed in any facet of barter that interests you.

 You can trade what you have for what you want.
 You can start your own local small barter exchange.
 You can start an exchange for your community or Chamber of Commerce.
-You can serve your community and start a Time Dollar exchange.
+You can serve your community and start a Complimentary Currency or Time Dollar exchange.
 Or, you can start an online barter exchange and provide trading services to business members locally, across the nation or throughout the world.

 The possibilities are limitless… It just requires some creative thinking and a paradigm shift to using alternative currency instead of cash.